a variety of washed violet and pansy flowers are scattered on a paper towel to dry.

 Arrange flowers in a single layer on a dry paper towel and place them in an undisturbed area, allowing the petals to dry fully.

-Violets and pansies leaves can be used raw – add them to salads and charcuterie boards!
-I prefer to add dried leaves to kombucha and hot tea 😃
+Violets and pansies leaves can be used raw – add them to salads and charcuterie boards for a special flair!
+I prefer to add dried leaves to kombucha and hot tea.

 A fresh lemon sits next to thawed strawberries in a shallow dish.
 A green grolsch bottle sits in the background with a fresh ginger root and a natural stone with small fossilized areas.